graspit-simulator/graspit/README.txt

 models/       -  The geometry and configuration files for all the robots and
 		objects.

+plugins/      -  Examples for creating plugins that can be loaded into GraspIt!
+                 at run time, and can use GraspIt! without being statically linked into GraspIt's main executable.

+ply/          - Code for loading .ply files; see header files for authorship
+                information and detail.

 qhull/	  - A popular package for computing n-dimensional convex hulls.
 		This is used both for the contact system and to create grasp wrench spaces.